I’m excited to share with my top 26 natural beauty tips that I’ve learned over the years doing skincare research and in naturopathic medical practice.

 5. Reduce Skin Creases By Changing Your Pillowcase

-Choose a pillowcase that is soft and silky instead of coarser fabrics to decrease friction and skin compression that leaves you with extra lines in the morning.
+Instead of coarser fabrics, choose a pillowcase that is soft and silky to decrease the friction and skin compression that occurs while you sleep and leaves you with extra lines in the morning.
 If you sleep on your side, try switching sides occasionally or sleeping on your back, so your face doesn’t wrinkle over time from pressure in certain areas.
-But, don’t stress about this… because ultimately, you want to be comfortable because high-quality sleep is essential for natural beauty.
+But, don’t stress about this… ultimately, you want to be comfortable because high-quality sleep is essential for natural beauty.
 Here are some other beauty sleep tips from my friend Kathy Smith.